Erudika/erudika.github.io/source/_posts/backend-frameworks-usergrid-loopback-para-baasbox-deployd-telepat.md

 Authentication between clients and the server is not based on OAuth, [intentionally](http://hueniverse.com/2012/07/26/oauth-2-0-and-the-road-to-hell/).
 Instead we implement the simple and robust AWS Signature 4 algorithm for signed requests.
 User management, fine-grained permissions and support for JSON Web Tokens are available since version 1.17.
-Para also has built-in support for third-party authentication with Facebook, Twitter, Google+, GitHub and LinkedIn.
+Para also has built-in support for third-party authentication with Facebook, Twitter, Google, GitHub, LinkedIn, Microsoft, Slack, as well as any OAuth 2.0 server.
+It also supports LDAP, Active Directory and SAML.

 Para is a good choice if you are building a cloud-based web service and it's great for rapid prototyping.
 It's an easy-to-use and flexible platform that scales well.
 A backend for busy developers.